sjackman/uniqtag-paper/UniqTag.md

 assigned the same UniqTag.
 It is also possible that two genes that have no unique *k*-mer and similar *k*-mer composition are assigned the same UniqTag.
 In such cases, genes that have the same UniqTag are distinguished by adding a numerical suffix to the UniqTag.
+A UniqTag is formatted as a peptide followed by a hyphen and a number, such as *ARNDCEQGH-1*.
+For consistency of formatting the suffix is always included, even when the peptide is unique and the numerical suffix is *-1*.

 The UniqTag is designed to be stable but will change in the following
 conditions: (1)&nbsp;when the sequence at the locus of the UniqTag changes;